Driving in Mexico City – What you need to Know

 Does my vehicle qualify as foreign?

-If your vehicle was registered anywhere outside of which the Hoy No Circula program applies, or if it does not have a hologram in a visible place on the vehicle, it is considered foreign.
+Certainly, if your vehicle was registered anywhere outside of which the Hoy No Circula program applies, or if it does not have a hologram in a visible place on the vehicle, it is considered foreign.

 What happens if I do not follow the rules of the Hoy No Circula program?